geimur/geimur/DNS-blocklists/README.md

-Feel free to copy my black-, block- and whitelists.
+Feel free to copy my black-, block-, regex- and whitelists.

 * **Whitelist.txt**: basic list of domains which are to whitelisted, please add your own whitelist preferences to your local whitelist.
 * **Blackist.txt**: the lists from which my blocklist is being created, I try to keep this list updated.